-In order to relate the predictions of the different models with their properties at a fixed density, we have introduced a generalized liquid-drop model (GLDM) which consists in a density development of the EOS around a reference density $\rho{\rm ref}$ , up to a chosen order.
-When $\rho{\rm ref}$ is the saturation density, we have seen that a development up to order three is necessary to get reasonably close to the thermodynamic core-crust transition properties predicted by the complete functionals.
+To relate the predictions of the different models with their properties at a fixed density, we have introduced a generalized liquid-drop model (GLDM) which consists of a density development of the EOS around a reference density $\rho{\rm ref}$, up to a chosen order.
+When $\rho{\rm ref}$ is the saturation density, we have seen that a development up to order 3 is necessary to get reasonably close to the thermodynamic core-crust transition properties predicted by the complete functionals.
 This means that the correlations that can be observed between the symmetry-energy slope at saturation L and the core-crust transition properties are subjected to further correlations existing between the various coefficients of the GLDM.
 Such correlations reflect two kinds of effects: (i) the possible existence of effective constraints at subsaturation densities, arising from the nuclear data used in the fit of most of the effective models, and (ii) the regularity of the functional shapes, which depend on the construction of the model.
-We have also considered a development at a lower reference density, $\rho{\rm ref} = 0.1~{\rm fm}^{-3}$ .
+We have also considered a development at a lower reference density, $\rho{\rm ref} = 0.1$ fm-3.
 This approach has the advantage of reducing the model dependence arising from specific functional shapes, and of focusing on a density region closer to most nucleus observations.
-A development at order 2 around $\rho = 0.1~{\rm fm}^{-3}$ allows to characterize the thermodynamic core-crust transition within nearly the smallest uncertainty allowed by a GLDM approach.
-This smallest uncertainty is given by the infinite development $D{\infty}$ , which gives the best GLDM approximation of the complete functional by neglecting only the extra-parabolic terms in the isospin dependence of the nuclear interaction.
+A development at order 2 around $\rho = 0.1$ fm-3 allows us to characterize the thermodynamic core-crust transition within nearly the smallest uncertainty allowed by a GLDM approach.
+This smallest uncertainty is given by the infinite development D{∞} , which gives the best GLDM approximation of the complete functional by neglecting only the extra-parabolic terms in the isospin dependence of the nuclear interaction.

-We have also presented a more detailed study of the relation between L and the core-crust transition, whose conclusions confirm our previous analysis [12].
-Namely, the core-crust transition density $\rho{tt}$ and proton fraction $Y{p,tt}$ appear clearly correlated with L, despite the variety of models, while the link between L and the transition pressure $P{tt}$ is much more sensitive to model dependence.
-Indeed, the impact of L on the transition pressure involves several opposite contributions, which tend to compensate each-other: thus, it is not possible to establish a qualitative prediction for the evolution $P{tt}(L)$ , which can change sign depending on the model; see for instance the opposite predictions presented in Refs.
-[10, 11].
+We have also presented a more detailed study of the relation between L and the core-crust transition, the conclusions of which confirm our previous analysis [12].
+Namely, the core-crust transition density ρ{tt} and proton fraction $Y{p,tt}$ appear clearly correlated with L, despite the variety of models, while the link between L and the transition pressure P{tt} is much more sensitive to model dependence.
+Indeed, the impact of L on the transition pressure involves several opposite contributions, which tend to compensate each other; thus, it is not possible to establish a qualitative prediction for the evolution $P{tt}(L)$, which can change sign depending on the model (see, for instance, the opposite predictions presented in Refs.
+[10, 11]).